 Reduce the sum of the above amounts (but not below zero) by any exchange expenses you incurred.
-See the example in the instructions for line 18 on this page.

 The following rules apply in determining the amount of liability treated as assumed.

 - A recourse liability (or portion thereof) is treated as assumed by the party receiving the property if that party has agreed to and is expected to satisfy the liability (or portion thereof).
 It does not matter whether the party transferring the property has been relieved of the liability. - A nonrecourse liability generally is treated as assumed by the party receiving the property subject to the liability.
 However, if an owner of other assets subject to the same liability agrees with the party receiving the property to, and is expected to, satisfy part or all of the liability, the amount treated as assumed is reduced by the smaller of (a) the amount of the liability that the owner of the other assets has agreed to and is expected to satisfy or (b) the FMV of those other assets.